LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 | GIF    | `image/gif`  | [RFC2045](https://www.iana.org/go/rfc2045)             |
 | HEIC   | `image/heic` | [ISO/IEC JTC-1](http://www.iso.org/iso/jtc1_home.html) |

-Clients must include fields of `"height"` and `"width"` each with positive integer value either on the root activity object or the individual link sub-objects if multiple are present.

 For example, the following would be a valid image objects: